Mitsubishi Outlander PHEV Commercial van review

 In the past, the Commercial model featured body-coloured ‘windows’, but the current version has black glass, so it’s virtually impossible to distinguish the Commercial model from the Outlander SUV.

 While the rear passenger area has changed, the Outlander PHEV Commercial is identical to the SUV in front and under the metal.
-That means it benefits from the same range of updates the five-seater received for 2019.
+That means it benefits from the same range of updates the five-seater received in 2019.
 There’s a new 2.4-litre four-cylinder petrol engine, plus a bigger 13.8kWh battery and more powerful electric motors.

 This new setup promises an electric driving range of 28 miles, while top speed in electric mode has increased and overall economy is now 139.7mpg.
-Meanwhile, official CO2 emissions of 40g/km ensures free entry to the London Congestion Charge Zone until the rules change in October 2021.
+Meanwhile, official CO2 emissions of 46g/km ensures free entry to the London Congestion Charge Zone until the rules change in October 2021.

 As before, the Outlander PHEV Commercial has two charging connections, with the Type 2 connector taking four hours from a 230V source, and 25 minutes using the CHAdeMO socket and a high-voltage source.